ebtihal-m-o/Item-Catalog/README.md

 7. Authorized JavaScript origins = '[http://localhost:5000](http://localhost:5000/)'
 8. Authorized redirect URIs = '[http://localhost:5000/login](http://localhost:5000/login)' && '[http://localhost:5000/gconnect](http://localhost:5000/gconnect)'
 9. Select Create
-10. Copy the Client ID and paste it into the  `data-clientid`  in login.html
+10. Copy the Client ID and paste it into the  `data-clientid'  in login.html
 11. On the Dev Console Select **Download JSON**
 12. Rename JSON file to **client_secrets.json**
 13. Place JSON file in item-catalog directory that you cloned from here